python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/001_fundamentals.md

 Using time as your x-axis, draw the following:

 - On the first graph, draw the carrier wave.
-- On the second graph, draw the message using a square wave.
+- On the second graph, draw the message using a square wave whose amplitude is either 50% or 100%.
+  - Use 100% amplitude for ones, and 50% amplitude for zeros.
 - On the third graph, modulate your message onto the carrier wave using ASK.
 - On the fourth graph, draw the message on a waterfall/spectrogram.